Partnership with DCSO

 To further support the safety and security efforts of the school, Valor has a Safety & Security Committee, a Threat Assessment Team, and a Crisis Management Team.
 Members of these teams have extensive law enforcement, firefighting, and emergency management backgrounds.

-All visitors to the Valor campus must bring their state-issued ID for check-in.
+All visitors to the Valor campus must bring their state-issued Identification for check-in.
 Each person will be screened against the National Sex Offender Registry using Raptor Technologies.
 Security personnel will be immediately alerted if the person is a risk.
 Custom badges must be worn at all times while on campus.

 We partner with RAVE Mobile Safety to enhance our current emergency alert system.
 The RAVE system provides alerts in the event of a snow day, early dismissal, lockdown, or other emergency alerts.
 Parents are automatically enrolled in the system and RAVE continuously synchronizes with our school database to maintain updated information.